syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 {% endhighlight %}

-![BoxAndWhisker chart type in Xamarin.Forms]
+![BoxAndWhisker chart type in Xamarin.iOS]

 ### Customize the series box mode

-The series box plotting mode can be changed using the [`BoxPlotMode`] property of BoxAndWhiskerSeries.
+The series box plotting mode can be changed using the [`BoxPlotMode`] property of BoxAndWhisker Series.
 The plotting mode of series can be calculated as follows:

 * [`Exclusive`]-The quartile values are calculated using the formula (N+1) * P (N count, P percentile), and its index value starts from 1 in the list.
 * [`Inclusive`]-The quartile values are calculated using the formula (N−1) * P (N count, P percentile), and its index value starts from 0 in the list.